framiere/monitoring-demo/README.md

 We are in a pretty good shape right ?

-Well, no. We have many jvm based components such as kafka, and we know its monitoring is based on the JMX standard.
+Well, we can do better.
+We have many jvm based components such as kafka, and we know its monitoring is based on the JMX standard.

-# Step 8 - Enter JMX !
+## Step 8 - Enter JMX !

 Telegraf is a go application, it does not speak jvm natively.
 However it speaks [jolokia](https://jolokia.org/).